triggerdotdev/examples/mastra-agents/README.md

 ### Modifying Weather Schema

 Update `src/mastra/schemas/weather-data.ts` to change the weather data structure.
+The current schema is optimized for speed with just 4 fields.

+### Adding New Activities

+The system supports different activities.
+You can extend the clothing advisor agent to provide more specific recommendations for activities like:

+- Running
+- Cycling
+- Hiking
+- Formal events
+- Outdoor work

 ### Adding New Tasks